vrk-kpa/opendata/README.md

 ### Copying and License

-This material is copyright (c) 2013-2017 Population Register Centre, Finland.
+This material is copyright (c) 2013-2018 Population Register Centre, Finland.

-It is open and licensed under the GNU Affero General Public License (AGPL) v3.0 whose full text may be found at: http://www.fsf.org/licensing/licenses/agpl-3.0.html
+CKAN extensions and Drupal components are licensed under the GNU Affero General Public License (AGPL) v3.0 whose full text may be found at: http://www.fsf.org/licensing/licenses/agpl-3.0.html

+All other content in this repository is licensed under MIT License.

 [travis-url]: https://travis-ci.org/yhteentoimivuuspalvelut/ytp
 [travis-image]: https://travis-ci.org/yhteentoimivuuspalvelut/ytp.png?branch=master